kosarev/zx/README.md

 `F10` and `ESC` quit the emulator.

+`F11` and double click switch between fullscreen and windowed mode.

 `PAUSE` and mouse click pause/resume emulation or RZX playback.

 Any Spectrum key stroke resumes emulation and leaves the RZX